2023 Dhaka Bangabazar fire: Impact

-Injuries

 The blaze at the Bangabazar clothing market in Dhaka resulted in injuries to a total of 18 people.
 Among those injured were 12 firefighters who were hurt while battling the fire and defending the fire service headquarters.

 Violence

 During the incident, an angry mob of businessmen and locals reportedly attacked the fire service headquarters.
 The involvement of any third party in the attack is currently being investigated, and it is still unclear whether any external factors contributed to the violence.
 This incident underscores the importance of maintaining law and order during emergencies and ensuring the safety of emergency personnel, who put their lives at risk to protect others.